 The highest GMO food grown is soy.
 In the U.S., approximately 54% of all soybeans cultivated in 2000 were genetically-modified, in 2010 93% of soybeans are genetically modified.
-Yet another reason to avoid soy foods.
+This is yet another reason to avoid soy foods.

 - Canola oil

-- High fructose corn syrup/corn sugar (on of the reasons there is so much GMO corn being grown.
+- High fructose corn syrup/corn sugar (one of the reasons there is so much GMO corn being grown.
 The other reason for so much corn is that it is readily fed to livestock)